yukun-dong/how-to/add-msgext-to-teams-app.md

 ### Bring message extension code to your project

 1. If you are adding message extension to a bot Teams app, then you should already have a class that extends `TeamsActivityHandler`.
-Copy all methods from `TeamsBot` class in `teamsBot.ts` from your previously created message extension app, and append them to your own class.
-After this your own class will be like:
+Bring your own message extension functions, or copy functions from your previously created message extension app to your own class.
+Below is an example if you copy functions from Teams Toolkit created message extension app:

     ```ts
       public class YourHandler extends TeamsActivityHandler{